breathwork journey

 Recommendation:

 Arriving with an open mind, free from expectations, allows a cosmic code to unfold.
 It’s like tending to a garden – removing weeds (conditions/expectations) creates fertile ground for miracles.
-Showing up without conditions requires letting go and unlocking the door to profound healing and awakening.
+Showing up without conditions requires letting go, and this opens the door to profound healing and awakening.
 During your Breathwork journey, just breathe; release resistance and expectations, let the breath be your guide and surrender to whatever wants to unfold.

 2. Avoid a Forceful Exhalation: